teegre/ylight-suite/README.md

 ylight: OK
 ```

-*If you get an error message, wait a few seconds and launch this command again.*
+*If you get an error message, wait a few seconds and invoke the command again.*

 Show bulb status: